mpwillson/mal/myc/myc.md

 that element by element and formating a list of results, or by passing the remaing list?
 From the way that splice-unquote was detected, the latter seemed to be the approach.

+7. Step 8 (macros) was also a little tricky.
+I first implemented macros with arguments, but the test suite showed me that mal macros don't have arguments.
+That led to the next problem, which took me a while to figure out.
+The macro arguments were being evaluated, so I had to create the macroexpansion with quoted arguments.
+If mal macros did support arguments, I don't think I would need to do this, as argments would be passed to the macro via a new environment and they would not be evaluated.
+It is interesting that the only tests that would actually fail when macro arguments were evaluated were for the "->" macro.
+And that took me a while to write, until I figured out the problem with argument evaluation.

+8. I also had to modify the reader to use a malloc'd buffer, not the fixed buffer size I had started with.
+The macro forms were sufficiently long to be truncated by the fixed size approach.